 rick-shores

-A mainstay on any list of best restaurants on the Gold Coast, Rick Shores is a memorable dining experience to boot.
+A mainstay on any list of best restaurants in the area and one of the best things to do in Gold Coast, Rick Shores is a memorable dining experience to boot.
 Perched on the edge of Burleigh Heads, few water views are as impressive than the ones through the venue’s floor-to-ceiling windows.
 Take in the sweeping views back to Burleigh Beach as you feast on Pan-Asian delights such as lobster and garlic chive dumpling with black vinegar, and braised lamb shoulder rendang accompanied by cooling green papaya, coconut, and mint.

 The Exhibitionist Bar at HOTA